teesha-goyal/Skin-Cancer-Detection/README.md

 To build deep learning model to detect skin cancer by classifying a image to be either benign or malignant.

 #### Methods
+A skin cancer detection deep learning algorithm that takes in photos and classifies them as benign or malignant lesions.
+The TensorFlow framework is used to build the model using the Resnet50 model and the ISIC archive dataset.

 #### Results
 The deep learning models built here are tested on standard datasets, and the metric area under the curve of 84% was observed with a training acuuracy of 99%.